smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 multiple Customer Premises Equipment (CPE) devices.

 Accordingly, Applicability and Manageability considerations must encompass a wide range of access-network scenarios, each of which handles per-flow rate limiting differently.
-The scope of this document is limited to presenting the generic Applicability and Manageability considerations for the SCONE protocol.
+However, the scope of this document is limited to discussing the core Applicability and Manageability considerations for the SCONE protocol.

 # Terms and Definitions